M&M Estate Agents in Stoke Newington, London, N16

 Stoke Newington Church Street

 Stoke Newington Church Street runs from Stoke Newington High Street to Green Lanes.
 It also skirts Clissold Park, a popular recreational area.
-Church Street celebrates all things ‘local’, and boasts wide range of useful, independent shops.
+Church Street celebrates all things ‘local’, and boasts a wide range of useful, independent shops.
 The local residents are supportive of the independent businesses along this street, and as such, Church Street is a popular place for locals and visitors alike.
 You’ll find an array of cafes, restaurants, pubs, and boutique shops.
 The entrance to Abney Park Cemetery is also on Church Street, which provides a tranquil place to sit or walk.

 Stoke Newington Farmers’ Market